 With Appium, and especially on iOS, automating those OS level popups is problematic.
 On iOS the permission alerts are system elements rather than something inside the automated app itself, which means you cannot create test steps to handle them.
 Those popups, notifications and dialogs may occur at random and must be handled instantly after test script sees those.

 Appium has a simple solution to this.
-To solve this problem, you can use a desired capability specifically designed to handle these alerts.
+To solve this problem, you can use the desired capability specifically designed to handle these alerts.

 You can either always accept or always dismiss the alerts with these desired capabilities: